Cookie Consent by Free Privacy Policy Generator website

 Watch some videos about the planning application:

-• an updated review of the cycling provision, in accordance with Local Transport Note (LTN) 1/20 guidance, which shows that the scheme would provide much improved active travel facilities.
-The scheme has a Cycle Level of Service (CLoS) score of 82 per cent, exceeding the minimum acceptable overall score (70 per cent).
+• An updated review of the cycling provision, in accordance with Local Transport Note 1/20 guidance, which shows that the scheme would provide much improved active travel facilities.
+The scheme has a Cycle Level of Service (CLoS) score of 82%, exceeding the minimum acceptable overall score (70%).

-• results of the Junction Assessment Tool (JAT) finding that the scheme provides safe ways to cross the road with underpasses at the Shipton Road, Clifton Moor, Haxby and Strensall Road roundabouts with safe signalised crossings at the Wigginton Road roundabout.
+• Results of the Junction Assessment Tool finding that the scheme provides safe ways to cross the road with underpasses at the Shipton Road, Clifton Moor, Haxby and Strensall Road roundabouts with safe signalised crossings at the Wigginton Road roundabout.

-• minor amendments to drawings and narrative to resolve queries from CYC Highways Development Control.
+• Slight amendments to drawings and narrative to resolve queries from CYC Highways Development Control.

 Top of page